-Health science is a field that combines many different healthcare disciplines under one umbrella.
-Core courses in a health science program might cover ethics, the basics of healthcare administration or current trends in the industry.
-With that common base, students then pursue their desired specialties.
-A small list of specialties includes:
+Health science is a field that combines many healthcare disciplines under one umbrella.
+Core courses in a health science program might cover ethics, the basics of healthcare administration, or current trends in the industry.
+With that common base, students then pursue a specialty.
+A short list of specialties includes:

 Specialties in Health Science

-Let’s take a deeper look at some of the health science careers you can pursue and the salaries you can earn in the role.
+Let’s take a deeper look at some of the health science careers you can pursue and the salaries you can earn, according to the BLS.

-Every hospital and clinic relies on administrators to keep the organization running smoothly.
+Hospitals and clinics rely on administrators to keep an organization running smoothly.
 Administrators work throughout a hospital or clinic.
 Some work in finance and make sure that the financial resources are well managed.
 Others work in healthcare informatics and see to the technological needs of the staff.
 Most upper administrative and management roles will require a master’s degree.

 Administrators ensure their department or organization is up to date with current laws, regulations and technologies.
 They may also seek out inefficiencies or redundancies and work with doctors and nurses to correct problems.
 Ultimately, an administrative executive helps to keep the ship of healthcare afloat and on course.

 Epidemiology is a key component of public health.
-An epidemiologist studies how disease spreads by applying statistical models.
-For instance, they may study the spread of certain viruses and attempt to predict how and where it will spread next.
-With that information, healthcare professionals can work to find solutions.
+An epidemiologist uses statistical models to study how disease spreads.
+For instance, they may try to predict how and where a virus will spread next.
+With that information, healthcare professionals can work to treat patients and curb the spread.

-An epidemiologist might work in a hospital to see that disease does not spread by implementing programs that halt the growth and proliferation of viruses and bacteria.
+An epidemiologist might work in a hospital and create programs that halt the growth and proliferation of viruses and bacteria in the facility.
 Thus, they are working alongside a variety of healthcare professionals and need a health sciences degree to give them a common language and understanding.

 Pharmacy technicians are found in nearly every pharmacy in the nation.
-They work in hospital pharmacies as well as drugstores.
-These professionals usually have an associate’s degree or a certificate.
-Due to the expanding demand for pharmaceutical products, this field is also growing.
-With a health science degree, a pharmacy technician can excel in a pharmacy setting or expand into other areas of the healthcare industry.
+They work in hospitals, drugstores, and supermarkets.
+These professionals usually have an associate degree or a certificate.
+Due to the expanding demand for pharmaceutical products, this field is growing.
+With a health science degree, a pharmacy technician can excel in a pharmacy setting or expand into other areas of healthcare.

-If a hospital or medical center is a town, then these professionals run its newspaper.
-Healthcare communications specialists work to translate medical jargon into layman’s terms.
-They write press releases, create newsletters, and some even write grants for researchers.
-Communications experts keep the public aware of what is happening at the facility, including new advancements and successes in treating a variety of diseases.
+Healthcare communications specialists work at hospitals and other facilities, where they translate medical jargon into layperson’s terms to write news releases, newsletters, and other content.
+Some even write grants for researchers.
+Communications experts keep the public aware of what is happening at the facility, including new advancements and successes in treating diseases.

-This field bridges the gap between engineering and biology, all with the intention of healing patients.
+This field bridges the gap between engineering and biology to help care for and heal patients.
 For instance, a biomedical engineer might work on the best stents or prosthetic limbs for amputees.
-Biomedical engineers also design artificial hearts, install and support medical machinery and work with any sort of machinery or device that serves to support human biology.
+Biomedical engineers also design artificial hearts, install and support medical machinery, and work with any sort of technology or device that serves to support human biology.

-Biomedical engineers work in a wide range of environments, from hospitals, where they might be in charge of maintaining diagnostic equipment, to private company laboratories, where they design and test new products for market.
+Biomedical engineers work in a wide range of places, from hospitals, where they might be in charge of maintaining diagnostic equipment; to private company laboratories, where they design and test new products for market.
 Most often they have master’s degrees, but there are plenty who have fruitful careers with an undergraduate degree.

 Medical Laboratory Technician

 Every doctor relies on a laboratory to send specimens to a lab for analysis.
 They need to know if tissues are diseased or the status of a patient’s blood.
-Lab technicians are also tasked with running routine diagnostic tests and maintaining sterile conditions in the workplace.
-Half of these professionals work in hospitals and others work in doctor’s offices and diagnostic laboratories.
+Lab technicians perform routine diagnostic tests and maintain sterile conditions in their labs.
+Half of these professionals work in hospitals, and others work in doctor’s offices and diagnostic laboratories.

-Many medical lab technicians have an associate’s degree or post-secondary certificate, but others hold a bachelor’s degree.
-The average annual salary for medical lab technicians is $54,780, according to the BLS.
-The agency also reported that the field is expected to grow by 7% through 2029.
+Many medical lab technicians have an associate degree or post-secondary certificate, but others hold a bachelor’s degree.

-PTs often work in hospitals, but they can be found in private homes and long-term care facilities.
+PTs often work in hospitals, but they also see patients in their homes and in long-term care facilities.
 They may also work with patients in a gym or with a sports team.

-As you can see, the overall outlook for health science is rosy.
-From professionals with an associate’s degree up through the graduate level, they are commanding competitive salaries and seeing their fields grow at astounding rates.
-Not only that, but healthcare professionals are able to reap the rewards that come with helping others recover from diseases and injuries.
-Even those who work in marketing or communications are part of that process, helping to broadcast messages to those who may need assistance now or in the future.
+Not only that, but healthcare professionals can reap the rewards that come with helping others.
+Even those who work in marketing or communications are part of that process, helping to spread information to those who may need assistance now or in the future.

-Earning a degree can help push your personal and professional growth to the next level and health sciences is a great place to start.
-With so much variety in the field, there is bound to be a program and concentration that best suits your interests.
+Earning a degree can help push your personal and professional growth to the next level, and health sciences is a great place to start.
+With so much variety in the field, there is bound to be a program and concentration that suit your interests.